 dependencies: The root node and parent object for the inclusion of mock services in a test definition file.

 service: Child node of dependencies.
 Defines the Service or Services that contain assets that are dependencies for the test.
 Enter a Service name that exists in the Mock Services area of Blazemeter.
 You can define more than one Service as needed, but at least one is required.

 mock service: Child node of service.
 Defines the Mock Service to use as the virtual endpoint for hosting the Transactions to test against.
-You can define more than one Mock Service, but at least one is required.
+You can define more than one Mock Service, but either one Mock Service or one mock-services-by-tags is required.

 mock service template: (Optional) Child node of service.
 Defines the Template from which to load Transactions into the Mock Service.
 The Template must exist in the defined Service.
 If you do not define a Template, the test takes the Transactions from specific Transaction definitions in the Taurus file.

 transactions: (Optional) Child node of service.
 Defines the specific Transactions to include in the Mock Service.
 If you define Transactions separately, they override the Transactions provided directly in the Mock Service.
 The Transactions must be in the repository and exist within the defined service.

 - The transaction names within the same service must be unique.
 If you name a transaction that is part of the same service with the same name that already exists, an error message shows.